qiboteam/qibo/README.md

 ## Citation policy

-If you use the package please refer to [the documentation](https://qibo.readthedocs.io/en/stable/appendix/citing-qibo.html).
+If you use the package please refer to [the documentation](https://qibo.readthedocs.io/en/stable/appendix/citing-qibo.html) for citation instructions.